protocolbuffers/protobuf/docs/implementing_proto3_presence.md

 present in the source `.proto` file.

-Since oneof fields in proto3 already track presence, existing proto3 reflection-based algorithms will support proto3 optional with no code changes.
+Since oneof fields in proto3 already track presence, existing proto3 reflection-based algorithms should support proto3 optional with no code changes.
 For example, the JSON and TextFormat parsers/serializers in C++ and Java did not require any changes to support proto3 presence.
 This is the major benefit of synthetic oneofs.